itchio/itch-docs/integrating/compatibility-policy.md

 [^9]: A quick note to .zip haters: TAR has also had [an eventful childhood](https://en.wikipedia.org/wiki/Tar_%28computing%29), and as a result, is just as messy.
 This is just another of those "ignorance is bliss" subjects, so maybe don't follow that link.

 [^10]: Igor Pavlov is the driving force behind 7-zip.
 Reading the [release notes](https://www.7-zip.org/history.txt) is nothing short of awe-inspiring.
 I feel like we all have a collective debt towards Igor.

+[^11]: This is not "don't become a standup comedian!" advice.
+This is "don't make it a career to repeatedly bang your head with multiple very large rocks over and over and over and over" advice.
+Still, this is just advice.
+Don't make your own desktop client for an open indie marketplace either but, hey, here we are.